 The module introduces and explores the requirements of Human Technology Interaction (HTI) from different stakeholder perspectives.
 Design features to satisfy and optimise stakeholder requirements of HTI will be discussed.
 Human factors research provides a way to empirically understand and predict how driver behaviour may change, adjust, or be impacted by new technologies.

-Key disciplines of human factors, psychology, design, business and ethics will underpin the module with relevant concepts of these disciplines introduced.
+Key disciplines of human factors, psychology, human machine interface (HMI) design, business, and ethics will underpin the module with relevant methods introduced.

-Upon successful completion participants will be able to critically understand:
+Upon successful completion participants will be able to:

 - HTI design for SCAV outlined, introduced and practical demonstrations given.

-- Methods for designing HTI relevant for different stakeholder groups.
+- Methods for designing HTI relevant to different stakeholder groups.